 The UConn Huskies return to action tonight, traveling to Hofheinz Pavilion to take on the University of Houston Cougars.
-Thanks to four straight wins, Connecticut is right back in the thick of things in the AAC.
+Thanks to four straight wins, Connecticut is right back in the thick of things in the American Athletic Conference.
 The winner of tonight’s matchup will take over sole possession of third place in the conference standings.

 Facts and Figures

 The Cougars have one of the better offenses in the country, ranked 31st overall according to Kenpom.com.
 Houston is also the second-highest scoring team in the conference.

 Rob Gray and Damyean Dotson combine to score 37.8 points per game and the Cougars also shoot a conference-best 40.3 percent from beyond the arch.